Healing Hearts and Sharing Hope

 - Family Counseling services for individuals, couples, and families sorting through the challenges of life

-- Jobs for Life to enhance job skills and spiritual growth
+- Faith & Work to enhance job skills and spiritual growth

 - Faith & Finances to teach biblical principles of money management

 - Pastor Care to serve those who are always serving others

 - Family Support to connect needs of families with resources

 - Ministry Consulting to share expertise and resources with other ministries